Integration steps

 "batteryCapacity": 48.1,

-// Charger Pairing: When available, the chargeRate from the charger
+// EV Pair: When available, the chargeRate from the charger

-// will be returned when not provided by the vehicle
+// is returned if it is not provided by the vehicle

 "chargeRate": 2.3,